Same-sex marriages (SSM), civil unions, etc.

 The conservative National Action party planned to mount a court

 - 2010-MAR-05: Same-sex couples began registering for marriage licenses, starting today, when Latin Americas first same-sex marriage law took effect.
 They will be able to use their licenses in a week to ten days after the paperwork is processed.
 This raised the number of political jurisdictions offering marriage equality in North America to 20.
 8 Three years later, it had risen to 24: ten provinces and three territories in Canada, the District of Columbia and nine states in the U.S. and Mexico City in Mexico.

 - 2012-DEC-05: Earlier, Oaxaca State in southern Mexico had passed a law that banned same-sex marriages.
 It claims that "one of the purposes of marriage is the perpetuation of the species."
-The legislators may not have been aware of the large percentage of same-sex marriages that create and raise children.
+The legislators may not have been aware of the large percentage of same-sex couples in marriages who create and raise children.
 A lawsuit was launched by three gay couples to challenge the constitutionality of the state law.
 In an unanimous decision on DEC-05, the Supreme Court of Mexico ruled that restricting marriages to one woman and one man "violates the principle of equality."
 9 In support of their ruling, they referred to

 "In the celebrated case of Loving v.
 Virginia, the U.S. Supreme Court argued that '[r]estricting marriage rights as belonging to one race or another is incompatible with the equal protection clause' under the U.S. Constitution.
 In connection with this analogy, we can say that the normative power to get married is of little use if the opportunity to marry the person one chooses is not granted."
 10